 Should I disable Antimalware Service Executable?

 We did not recommend to disable Antimalware Service Executable As this protect your system for ransomware attack which can lock down your files.
 However, if you feel like it’s taking too many of resources, you can turn off the real-time protection.

 To do this Go to Settings> Update & Security > windows security -> Virus & threat protection > Virus & threat protection settings and disable Real-time protection.
 It will automatically enable it when it doesn’t find any AntiVirus software installed on your PC.

 Turn Off All Scheduled Tasks Of Windows Defender

 In several cases, this high usage issue occurs because Windows Defender continuously runs scans, which are managed by scheduled tasks.
 Fortunately, you can turn them off manually by changing a few options in Windows Task Scheduler.

-Press Windows + R, type taskschd.msc and ok to open Task Scheduler window.
+Press Windows + R, type taskschd.msc, and ok to open the Task Scheduler window.
 Here under Task Scheduler (Local) -> Task Scheduler Library -> Microsoft -> Windows -> Windows Defender

 Here find a task named “Windows Defender Scheduled Scan” and double-click on it to open the Properties window. first Uncheck Run with highest privileges.
 Now switch to the Conditions tab and uncheck all four options, Then click OK.